A chandelier for a dining room can get very pricing. It pays to shop around for the best prices for lighting.

 My new modern farmhouse has an open concept.
 I love it!
 It is a semi-custom home and we were able to make a lot of selections for our home at a design center.
 It did have limitations and one of them was the choice of light fixtures or lighting packages.
 The selections available were not what I envisioned for our home.

 For us to change out all of the light fixtures on the first floor would be expensive with an open concept.
 It involved replacing of eleven lights at some point on the first floor.
 It would be necessary to set a budget and adhere to it.
 The dining room lighting on a budget would be tough.
-There are so many beautiful fixtures out there and so many out of my price range too.
+There are a lot of beautiful fixtures to select from that are out of my price range.

 Above is a photo of the basic light from the package that came with the house.
-It’s also a photo from Christmas (LOL).
-The light is fine but not what I really wanted for the dining room.
+It was from Christmas.
+It was a nice brush nickel light.
+Not the light fixture that I wanted for the dining room.

 For this house, I wanted a casual and cozy feel to it.
 I wanted that same feeling with the chandelier over the table.
 Nothing fancy!

 The price was not bad.
-It was a contender until I saw the $149 shipping cost.
-When you add the fixture price, shipping and taxes.
-It was eating a good chunk of my budget.
+This light was a contender.
+The shipping cost was $149.
+Ouch!
+The fixture price, shipping and taxes were eating a good chunk of my budget.

 It’s a beautiful light and if it fits your budget go for it.
 It’s available in two different colors.
 You can find it here.

 The search continued and I came across this light.
 It was the arms of the fixture that drew me in.
-However, the price was over $1,000.
+This light came with a price tag that was over $1,000.

-Hmmm, way over my budget and I still liked the Pottery Barn version better.
+It was nice but not the price.
+I liked the Pottery Barn version better.

 Wait, did I see that price right?
 I better read the reviews (highly recommend).
 OK, the reviews were amazing about this chandelier.